The Iron Room

 On the 15 May 1970 large headlines in the Peterborough Standard said: “MINISTRY SAYS ‘NO’ TO LEEDS HALL LOAN – The re-building of the rear of the Leeds Hall is to be the first step in the restoration programme.
 This was decided by the Parish Council on Friday after it had been reported that the Ministry of Housing and Local Government had refused permission for a loan to be taken up before 1971-72.”
 Because of this, the council decided to go back to the original plan and build the hall in stages starting with the toilets at the rear of the building.
 The doors to the rear would be boarded up so the hall could still be used for any organisation that didn’t need toilets.

-By August 1970 the contract had been awarded but members of the council were threatening to revoke the contract as work still hadn’t started and award it to F. W. Dighton.
+By August 1970 the contract had been awarded but members of the council were threatening to revoke the contract as work still hadn’t started, and award it to F. W. Dighton.
 Again in December members of the parish council where concerned that that progress was too slow and bookings were being cancelled.
-The new toilet block and office was eventually completed in April 1971.
+The new toilet block and office were eventually completed in April 1971.

 By July 1971 the £4000 government grant had been approved.
 A quote of £6,863 was accepted from F W Dighton and Son to complete the final stages of the build.
 Construction on the new hall started on Thursday 9 September 1971.
 The parish council clerk at the time, Mr Bernard Siddall, said work was expected to last 21 weeks.
 While construction was taking place the Parish Council would have meetings in Kendall’s Room, which was behind the shop on the corner of Eyebury and Thorney Road.
 The shop is now a private home, the room is still there but now just used for storage.